In this tutorial I’ll show you how to sew an Edwardian or 1920s style powder puff.

 Cut a circle of the cotton flannel fabric, and a long rectangle of the pink satin fabric.

 With right sides together, sew the rectangle and circle together with small running stitches and an occasional backstitch.

 Then sew the sides of the rectangle together.

-The powder puff will now have a cylindric shape.
+Turn the powder puff inside out.
+The powder puff has now a cylindric shape.